ARTICLE I. NAME AND OBJECTIVES

 Meetings of the MFGRC shall be held once each month, and within the Mid Florida area.

-The Board of Directors shall designate the date, the time and the place of membership meetings and the Secretary shall notify each member by mail at least ten days prior to the meeting.
+The Board of Directors shall designate the date, the time and the place of membership meetings and the Secretary shall notify each member by mail or email at least ten days prior to the meeting.
 Publication in the MFGRC newsletter shall also meet the notification requirement.
 The quorum for these meetings shall be twenty percent (20%) of the members in good standing.
 General management of MFGRC’s affairs shall be entrusted to the board of directors.

 SECTION 2.
 SPECIAL MEETINGS

 Special MFGRC meetings may be called by the President, or by a majority vote of the members of the Board who are present and voting at any regular or special meeting of the Board.
 This type of meeting shall be called by the Secretary upon receipt of a petition signed by five members of the MFGRC who have paid their dues and are in good standing.
 Special meetings shall be held within the Mid Florida area at such place, date and hour as may be designated by the person or persons authorized herein to call such meetings.
-Written notice of such a meeting shall be mailed by the Secretary at least five (5) days and not more than fifteen (15) days prior to the date of the meeting, and shall state the purpose of the meeting.
+Written notice of such a meeting shall be mailed or emailed by the Secretary at least five (5) days and not more than fifteen (15) days prior to the date of the meeting, and shall state the purpose of the meeting.
 No other official club business may be transacted during the special meeting unless identified in the notice of the meeting.
 The quorum for such a meeting shall be twenty percent (20%) of the members in good standing.

 SECTION 3.
 BOARD MEETINGS

 Meetings of the Board shall be held once a month within the Mid Florida area at such day, date, time and place as agreed upon by the Board at its first meeting after election.
-Notification of meetings must be in writing and mailed by the Secretary prior to the meeting.
+Notification of meetings must be in writing and mailed or emailed by the Secretary prior to the meeting.
 The quorum for Board meetings is a majority of the Board.
 Any Board Member that is absent from four Board Meetings in a twelve month period without just cause may result in a recommendation for dismissal.

 SECTION 4.
 SPECIAL BOARD MEETINGS

 Special meetings of the Board may be called by the President, or shall be called by the Secretary upon written request signed by at least three members of the Board.
 Such special meeting of the Board shall be held within the Mid Florida area at such day, date, time and place as may be designated by the person authorized herein to call such a meeting.
-Written notice of such meeting shall be mailed by the Secretary at least five (5) days and not more than ten (10) days prior to the date of the meeting.
+Written notice of such meeting shall be mailed or emailed by the Secretary at least five (5) days and not more than ten (10) days prior to the date of the meeting.
 This written notice shall state the purpose of the meeting.
 No other business shall be transacted at the special meeting unless so stated in the written notice.
 The quorum for such a meeting shall be a majority of the Board.

 SECTION 5.
 VOTING